Max-Derner/python-lessons/Lesson_00/02_variables.md

 my_float = 3.9

 something_truthy = my_list or my_dict or my_int or my_float
+something_falsy = my_int and my_float and my_list and my_dict
 ```
-`something_truthy` will take on the value of `42` as everything before it was Falsy.
+`something_truthy` will take on the value of `42` as everything before it was falsy.
+`something_falsy` will take on the value `[]` as everything before it was truthy.

-# Declaring Types!
+# Declaring Types! (sort of)
 So this is another thing the interpreter doesn't care about.
 Declare it one way and assign it the other, interpreter don't mind.
-A well set up IDE will help you keep to the declared types but really this is for you and the other devs working on your code.
+A well set up IDE (or standalone typechecker) will help you keep to the declared types but really this is for you and the other devs working on your code.

 You've already seen all the types because I formatted them as inline code to cement it in your brain before you got here.
 So it goes like this: